chapmancbVCU/chappy-php/docs/macos.md

 - By default, XAMPP stores all web files in `/Applications/XAMPP/htdocs/`.
 - **We recommend moving `htdocs` outside `/Applications/XAMPP/`** to avoid losing files when upgrading XAMPP.
 - For example, you can move it to `~/Sites/htdocs/` and update Apache’s config.
-- A comprehensive guide for changing `htdocs` location can be found [here](https://www.youtube.com/watch?v=cWPSBbwmQFE).
-There are some written steps for this below that are not as detailed.
 - Updates to composer packages may require you to upgrade XAMPP.
 <br>